Scattering and Sparse Partitions, and their Applications: From Scattering Partitions to : Proof of

 After we nullify all the detours that were contained in $\mathcal{D}_{j}$, we will proceed to treat the next terminals in turn.
 Once we finish going over all the terminals, we proceed to the $i+1$ iteration.
-Eventually, all the vertices cease to be active, and in particular belong to some detour.
-In other words, all the vertices of $P_{t,t'}$ are partitioned to consecutive disjoint detours $\mathcal{D}_{\ell_1},\dots,\mathcal{D}_{\ell_s}$.
+Eventually, all the vertices are assigned, and hence are inactive.
+In particular every vertex belong to some detour.
+In other words, as the detours are disjoint intervals, all the vertices of $P_{t,t'}$ are partitioned to consecutive disjoint detours $\mathcal{D}_{\ell_1},\dots,\mathcal{D}_{\ell_s}$.

-\paragraph{Intervals:} For an \emph{interval} $Q=\left\{ v_{a},\dots,v_{b}\right\} \subseteq P_{t,t'}$, the \emph{internal length} is $L(Q)=d_{G}(v_{a},v_{b})$, while the \emph{external length} is $L^{+}(Q)=d_{G}(v_{a-1},v_{b+1})$ .\footnote{For ease of notation we will denote $v_{-1}=t$ and $v_{\gamma+1}=t'$.} We denote by $D(Q)=D(v_a)$ the distance from the leftmost vertex $v_a\in Q$ to its closest terminal.
+\paragraph{Intervals:} For an \emph{interval} $Q=\left\{ v_{a},\dots,v_{b}\right\} \subseteq P_{t,t'}$, the \emph{internal length} is $L(Q)=d_{G}(v_{a},v_{b})$, while the \emph{external length} is $L^{+}(Q)=d_{G}(v_{a-1},v_{b+1})$. \footnote{For ease of notation we will denote $v_{-1}=t$ and $v_{\gamma+1}=t'$.} We denote by $D(Q)=D(v_a)$ the distance from the leftmost vertex $v_a\in Q$ to its closest terminal.
 Set $\cint=\frac17$ (``int'' for interval).
 We partition the vertices in $P_{t,t'}$ into consecutive intervals $\mathcal{Q}$, such that for every $Q\in \mathcal{Q}$,

 Such a partition could be obtained as follows: Sweep along the path $P_{t,t'}$ in a greedy manner, after partitioning the prefix $v_{0},\dots,v_{h-1}$, to construct the next interval $Q$, simply pick the minimal index $s$ such that $ L^{+}(\left\{ v_{h},\dots,v_{h+s}\right\} )\ge\cint\cdot D(v_{h})$.
 By the minimality of $s$, $L(\left\{ v_{h},\dots,v_{h+s}\right\} )\le L^{+}(\left\{ v_{h},\dots,v_{h+s-1}\right\} )\le\cint\cdot D(v_{h})$ (in the case $s=0$, trivially $L(\left\{ v_{h}\right\} )=0\le\cint\cdot D(v_{h})$).
 Note that such $s$ could always be found, as $ L^{+}(\left\{ v_{h},\dots,v_{\gamma}=t'\right\} )=d_{G}(v_{h-1},t')\ge d_{G}(v_{h},t')\ge D(v_{h})=D(Q)$.